LukeShu/plan9-zoo/README.md

       hangs, so IDK.
    3. Then it will prompt for a username and password; choose any username you like, and it will believe any password.

+ - `4e/pc/standalone`:
+   1. First press "2" then "enter" to boot from the CD
+   2. Then you have to hit "enter" a bunch of times to accept defaults.